-- Lite Gait© and Maxi-Sky© to assist with body weight supported gait for retraining of brain pathways
+- Lite Gait© and Maxi-Sky© body weight support systems

 - Customized Brain Injury educational handbook to address the patient’s specific challenges

 - Weekly Brain Injury education classes help patients’ caregivers better understand the diagnosis and their role in the recovery process, as well as a peer mentor program